What is One Person Company (OPC)?

 4. Documents Required: We have to prepare the following documents which are required to be submitted to the ROC:

-- The Memorandum of Association (MoA) which are the objects to be followed by the Company or stating the business for which the company is going to be incorporated
+a.
+The Memorandum of Association (MoA) which are the objects to be followed by the Company or stating the business for which the company is going to be incorporated.

-- The Articles of the Association (AoA) which lays down the bylaws on which the company will operate.
+b.
+The Articles of the Association (AoA) which lays down the by-laws on which the company will operate.

-5. Filing/Approval of forms with MCA: All these documents will be attached to Spice Form, Spice MOA and Spice AOA along with the DSC of the Director and the professional, and will be uploaded to the MCA site for approval.
+5. Filing of forms with MCA: All these documents will be attached to SPICe Form, SPICe-MOA and SPICe-AOA along with the DSC of the Director and the professional, and will be uploaded to the MCA site for approval.

-6. The issue of the certificate of Incorporation: On verification, the Registrar of Companies (ROC) will issue a Certificate of Incorporation and we can commence our business.
+6. Issue of the certificate of Incorporation: On verification, the Registrar of Companies (ROC) will issue a Certificate of Incorporation and we can commence our business.

 Frequently Asked Questions (FAQs)

 1. Who is eligible to act as a member of an OPC?